Lahore: Origins

-No definitive records of Lahore's early history exist, and Lahore's ambiguous historical background has given rise to various theories about its establishment and history.
-Hindu legend states that Keneksen, the founder of the Solar Dynasty, migrated out from the city.
-Early records of Lahore are scant, but Alexander the Great's historians make no mention of any city near Lahore's location during his invasion in 326 BCE, suggesting the city had not been founded by that point or was unnoteworthy.
+No definitive record of Lahore's early history exists, and its ambiguous historical background has given rise to various theories about its establishment and history.

-Ptolemy mentions in his Geography a city called Labokla situated near the Chenab and Ravi Rivers which may have been in reference to ancient Lahore, or an abandoned predecessor of the city.
+Alexander the Great's historians make no mention of any city near Lahore's location during his invasion in 326 BCE, suggesting the city had not been founded by that point or was not noteworthy.
+Ptolemy mentions in his Geography a city called Labokla situated near the Chenab and Ravi rivers which may have been in reference to ancient Lahore, or an abandoned predecessor of the city.
 Chinese pilgrim Xuanzang gave a vivid description of a large and prosperous unnamed city that may have been Lahore when he visited the region in 630 CE during his tour of India.
-Xuanzang described the city, then under Taank rule, as a great Brahmin city.

 The first document that mentions Lahore by name is the Hudud al-'Alam ("The Regions of the World"), written in 982 CE, in which Lahore is mentioned as a town which had "impressive temples, large markets and huge orchards".

-Lahore, previously a town, first emerged as a notable city in 11th century during the era of Sufi saint Ali al-Hajvery.
-Few other references to Lahore remain from before its capture by the Ghaznavid Sultan Mahmud of Ghazni in the 11th century.
-During this time, Lahore appears to have served as the capital of northeast Punjab under Anandapala of the Kabul Shahi empire, who moved the capital there from Waihind.
-The capital would later be moved to Sialkot following Ghaznavid incursions.
+Few other references to Lahore remain from before its capture by the Ghaznavid Sultan Mahmud in the 11th century.
+During this time, Lahore appears to have served as the capital of Punjab under Raja Anandapala of the Üdi Shahi empire, who moved his capital there from Waihind.